 Learn more: What is OEE and how it works & How to Calculate OEE – Formulas & Examples

 1. Improve OEE by assigning a digital champion

-Sometimes, a company may struggle to implement OEE successfully.
-Since a successful implementation is required before we can begin to improve OEE, let’s start here.
+Sometimes, a company may struggle to gain OEE improvement.
+Since a successful implementation is required before we can begin to improve, let’s start here.

 There can be many reasons why a company might be challenged to implement OEE.
 Maybe they have made a mistake in calculating OEE which results in a perception that the number is wrong.
 Or perhaps there is a high level of resistance to change from one work cell.
 Regardless of the reason, we have found there is one best practice that can help: assign a digital (or project) champion.